 Interested in writing for the PPGR?
 Check out the PPGR Submission Guidelines.

-The publication is funded by and housed at the University of Toronto’s School of Public Policy and Governance.
-Graduate students from SPPG manage its content, development, and operations.
+The publication is funded by and housed at the University of Toronto’s Munk School of Global Affairs and Public Policy.
+Graduate students from Munk manage its content, development, and operations.